 Source: Wikipedia, HTML

-Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with new advances in web applications and browser technology.
-As several tags used in older and even recent versions of WordPress get dropped from HTML5, you can expect that WordPress will also continue to update its core application in order to remain compatible with industry-wide coding standards.
+Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced several new “tags” to keep up with new advances in web applications and browser technology.
+As some of the tags used in older and even recent versions of WordPress get dropped from HTML5, you should expect that WordPress will also continue to update its core application in order to ensure compatibility with industry-wide standards.

-We cover the WordPress WYSIWYG Editor and creating pages and posts in other ”how to” articles.
+We cover the WordPress Visual Editor and creating pages and posts in separate tutorials.

-What HTML Formatting Tags Are OK To Use In WordPress Posts & Pages?
+What HTML Formatting Tags Can Be Inserted Into WordPress Posts And Pages?

-The WordPress Text editor allows you to add a range of common HTML tags, including the tags below:
+WordPress lets you use a range of common HTML tags, such as the following:

-The diagram below shows some useful content formatting examples that use some of the HTML tags displayed in the table above …
+The diagram below shows a few practical content formatting examples that use the HTML tags displayed in the illustration above …

-To learn more about using HTML, go here:
+If you would like to learn more about HTML, go here:

-Out of the box, the Text (HTML) Editor displays a number of standard menu features …
+Out of the box, the Text Editor displays a standard set of menu features …

-Here is a brief description of the HTML function of each Text Editor menu button with their corresponding HTML formatting tag (refer to the above screenshot):
+Below is a brief description of what each of the buttons in the Text Editor menu does with their corresponding HTML tag (see the screenshot above):

 <strong></strong>Use this button to make text bold.